- Conservation Projects

 Find out About Our Current & Recent Projects

 Since Spring 2021, Lexington Living Landscapes has collaborated with the Lexington Conservation Division to sell Pollinator Planting kits.
-In Spring 2022, two kits were offered; a Sun kit with plants that thrive in the sun to partial sun, and a Shade kit with plants that thrive in shade to partial shade.
-The kits included three plants of four different species, which are selected based on bloom time and their attractiveness to pollinators.
 The plants are grown at a certified organic native perennial farm in New Hampshire and come in quart-size biodegradable pots.

 Heading out to explore Parker Meadow?
 Print out the Nature Scavenger Hunt and Fall 2022 Checklist (PDF)